Citibank Introduces Market-First Emergency E-Banking Service Lock

+data-text="Citibank Introduces Market-First "Emergency e-Banking Service Lock"" data-link=" Introduces Market-First "Emergency e-Banking Service Lock"" class="whatsapp">Shar Fortifying Account Security with Option to Disable Access to Transaction Services Via Citi Mobile App

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 10 April 2024 - Citibank announced today the imminent launch of the "Emergency e-Banking Service Lock" ("the feature"), which echoes with the Hong Kong Monetary Authority's call for banks to adopt additional security measures.
-It is a market-first solution that further strengthens account security by allowing customers the option to temporarily disable access to transaction services via Citi Mobile® App when they suspect their account is being compromised and restore the services all digitally.
-The feature can be activated instantly through "Emergency Centre" on the pre-login page of Citi Mobile® App.
+HONG KONG SAR - Media OutReach Newswire - 10 April 2024 - Citibank announced today the imminent launch of the 'Emergency e-Banking Service Lock' ('the feature'), which echoes with the Hong Kong Monetary Authority's call for banks to adopt additional security measures.
+It is a market-first solution that further strengthens account security by allowing customers the option to temporarily disable access to transaction services via Citi Mobile App when they suspect their account is being compromised and restore the services all digitally.
+The feature can be activated instantly through 'Emergency Centre' on the pre-login page of Citi Mobile App.
 A notification email and SMS message will be sent once the customer has confirmed the activation.

 To ensure customers' account security, Citibank will put in place the following service restrictions once the feature has been activated: